-This action would (1) extend the interim urgency ordinance adopted by the City Council on March 26, 2024, which expires 45 days after adoption (May 10, 2024), by ten months and fifteen days (February 10, 2025), and (2) introduce and waive the first reading of a permanent ordinance to modify BMC 16.120.120 as set forth in the ordinance.
-The permanent ordinance differs from the urgency ordinance in that it sets forth more explicit instructions for compliance with screening requirements in residential settings.
+This action would extend the interim urgency ordinance adopted by the City Council on March 26, 2024, which expires 45 days after adoption (May 10, 2024), by ten months and fifteen days (February 10, 2025).

+At a future City Council meeting, staff will present a permanent ordinance to modify BMC 16.120.120.
+The permanent ordinance will differ from the urgency ordinance in that it will set forth more explicit instructions for compliance with screening requirements in residential settings and address City Council's direction provided on April 23, 2024.